syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Colorspace.md

 {% highlight vb.net %}
 VB:

-'Load the existing PDF document.
+'Loads the existing PDF document.

 Dim loadedDocument As New PdfLoadedDocument(fileName)

-'Load the page
+'Loads the page

 Dim loadedPage As PdfLoadedPage = TryCast(loadedDocument.Pages(0), PdfLoadedPage)

-'Acquire graphics of the page.
+'Acquires graphics of the page.

 Dim graphics As PdfGraphics = loadedPage.Graphics